JeremiahPetersen/Textizer/README.md

 # Textizer
 Text cleanup multi tool for removing whitespaces and line breaks, anonymizing identifiable information, and checking token count for use with ChatGPT or other Large Language Models.
-There is also a decode feature to decode a previously anoymized text.
+There is also a decode feature to decode a previously anonymized text.
 This project leverages the capabilities of the Hugging Face Transformers library and React library.

 ## How to Use